rabbitmq/rabbitmq-oauth2-tutorial/README.md

 > ![authorize application](assets/authorize-app.png)

 We have previously configured UAA with 2 users:
- - `rabbit_admin:rabbit_admin`
+ - `rabbit_admin:rabbit_admin` with full administrator access, i.e. `administrator` user-tag
- - and `rabbit_monitor:rabbit_monitor`
+ - and `rabbitmq_management:rabbitmq_management` with just `management` user-tag

 Go to http://localhost:15672 and login using any of those two users.

-> TL;DR the user displayed by the management ui is not the user name but `rabbitmq_client` which is the identity of RabbitMQ to work on half of the user
+To try with a different user, just click on "logout" button and click again on `Click here to log in` and login with the other user.

 This is a token issued by UAA for the `rabbit_admin` user thru the redirect flow we just saw above.
 It was signed with the symmetric key.

 ![JWT token](assets/admin-token-signed-sym-key.png)

-### Use Case 2 Monitoring agent accessing management REST api
+### Monitoring agent accessing management REST api

 We may have a monitoring agent such as Prometheus accessing RabbitMQ management REST api; or other type of agent checking the health of RabbitMQ.
 Because it is not an end user, or human, we refer to it as a *service account*.
 This *service account* could be our `mgt_api_client` client we created in UAA with the `monitoring` *user tag*.